kaipai-ren/DeePEST-OS/README.md

   tar -zxvf deepest_os.tar.gz
   conda activate deepest_os
   ```
+  The installation speed depends on the network quality.
+According to local tests, using this method takes a relatively long time: downloading the compressed package usually takes several hours, while decompression typically only takes a few minutes.
 ## Demo

 The Demo folder contains example scripts for machine learning potential model training and inference (transition state optimizations).